A Sunday morning visit to Al’s Breakfast in Minneapolis, MN

 The Jose, one of the more popular dishes

 Though there wasn’t much of it, the homemade salsa was spot on.
-The fresh and bright salsa added color and a good kick of heat to the dish.
-The salsa seemed to work well with the otherwise greasy and cheesy dish.
-Even with an assortment of hot sauces available, I think next time I will ask for an extra side of salsa.
+The fresh and bright salsa added color and a good kick of heat.
+The salsa worked well with the otherwise greasy and cheesy dish.

 Buttermilk Pancakes with Blueberries and Walnuts